Abort73.com > The Case Against Abortion > Abortion and Race

 Page Summary:

-In the United States, black children are aborted at more than three times the rate of white children; Hispanic children are aborted at one and a half times the rate.
+In the United States, black children are aborted at four times the rate of white children; Hispanic children are aborted at one and a half times the rate.
 Whatever the intentions of Planned Parenthood, abortion is eliminating an incommensurate number of minority children.

-In America today, the average black woman is almost five times more likely to have an abortion than the average white woman.1 Part of this disparity owes to the fact that, statistically, black women get pregnant more frequently than white women,2 but even if we control for pregnancy, black babies are still more than three-and-a-half times more likely to be aborted than their white counterparts.3 No matter what your opinion of abortion, the fact that it disproportionality eliminates members of the minority community is a significant sociological problem.
+In America today, the average black woman is more than five times as likely to have an abortion as the average white woman.1 Part of this disparity owes to the fact that, statistically, black women get pregnant more frequently than white women,2 but even if we control for pregnancy, black babies are still four times more likely to be aborted than their white counterparts.3 Hispanic babies are one and a half times more likely.4 No matter what your opinion of abortion, the fact that it so disproportionately eliminates minority babies should at least give you pause to consider.

 Here’s what it looks like by the numbers.
-According to the latest census estimates, just over 13% of the U.S. population is black,4 and yet somewhere between 28-38% of all U.S. abortions are performed on black babies.
-The Guttmacher Institute puts that number at 28%, based on voluntary 2014 survey data from 8,380 respondents.5 The Centers for Disease Control (CDC) places the number at 38%, based on actual counts of every 2016 abortion performed in the 30 states/districts that collect and report abortion data by race.6 By comparison, non-Hispanic white women make up 60% of the population but account for only 35-39% of all abortions.7
+According to the latest census estimates, 13.7% of the U.S. population is black,5 and yet somewhere between 29-40% of all U.S. abortions are performed on black babies.
+The Guttmacher Institute puts that number at 29%, based on voluntary 2022 survey data from 6,698 respondents across 56 U.S. abortion clinics.6 The Centers for Disease Control (CDC) places the number at 39.5%, based on the more than 340 thousand abortions that took place in 2022 within the 32 states and districts that report abortion data by race.7 By comparison, non-Hispanic whites make up 57.5% of the U.S. population but account for just 30-32% of all abortions.8

-Among black women, the current abortion ratio is 401.8 That means there are 401 abortions for every 1,000 live births.
-Statistically, 29% of black pregnancies end in abortion (excluding miscarriages).
-Among white women, the abortion ratio is 109—which means less than 10% of white pregnancies end in abortion.9 The current abortion rate among black women, which is the number of abortions per 1,000 women of reproductive age is 25.1.10 That means that in 2016, 2.5% of black women, aged 15-44, had an abortion.
-By comparison, only 0.67% of white women of reproductive age had an abortion that year.11
+In 2022, the reported abortion ratio for black women was 429.9 That means there were 429 abortions for every 1,000 live births.
+Statistically, 30% of black pregnancies now end in abortion (excluding miscarriages).
+Among white women, the abortion ratio is 106—which means less than 10% of white pregnancies end in abortion.10 The current abortion rate among black women, which is the number of abortions per 1,000 women of reproductive age is 24.4.11 So in 2022, 2.4% of black women, aged 15-44, had an abortion.
+To compare, 1.2% of Hispanic women (aged 15-44) and 0.57% of white women (aged 15-44) had an abortion in that same year.12

-In 2018, approximately 2,400 human beings lost their lives to abortion each day in the United States.12 On average, 19% were Hispanic, 38% were black, and 35% were white.13 That translates to approximately 456 Hispanic children, 912 black children, and 840 white children.
-Though the white population in the U.S. outnumbers the black population by more than four to one,14 abortion kills more black children each day than it does white children.
-In fact, abortion claims virtually the same number of black lives each year in the United States as all other causes combined.15
+In 2022, approximately 2,500 human beings lost their lives to abortion each day in the United States.13 Based on CDC reports, 21% were Hispanic, 32% were white, and 40% were black.14 That translates to approximately 525 Hispanic children, 800 white children, and 1,000 black children.
+Though the white population in the U.S. outnumbers the black population by more than four to one,15 abortion kills more black children each day than white.
+In fact, abortion claims almost the same number of black lives each year in the United States as all other causes combined.16

-The CDC reports that during the 1970's, roughly 24% of all U.S. abortions were performed on black women.18 That percentage rose to 30% in the 1980's, 34% in the 1990's, 36% throughout the 2000's and now sits at 38%.19 That means that roughly 32% of all U.S. abortions since 1973 have been performed on African American women.
-Based on the January 2020 estimate that there have been 61.6 million abortions in the United States since 1973,20 we can deduce that almost 20 million of them were performed on black babies.
-As of July 2019, the black population in the U.S. stood somewhere around 44 million,21 which means that abortion has reduced the size of the black community by more than 30%—and that doesn't include the children and grandchildren that would have been born to those aborted more than a generation ago.
+The CDC reports that during the 1970's, roughly 24% of all U.S. abortions were performed on black women.21 That average rose to 30% in the 1980's, 34% in the 1990's, 36% in the 2000’s, and 38% in the 2010’s.22 This reveals, first, that killing black babies in the womb is a growth industry and, second, that roughly 33% of all U.S. abortions have targeted black children.
+Based on the estimated 66 million abortions that have occurred in the United States since 1973,23 we can deduce that roughly 22 million of them were performed on black babies.
+As of the 2020 census, the non-Hispanic black population in the U.S. stood just shy of 40 million,24 which means that abortion has reduced the size of the black community by more than 35%—and that doesn't include the children and grandchildren that would have been born to those aborted more than a generation ago.
+Meanwhile, the Hispanic population in 2020 had climbed to 62 million.25 The difference in population size between these two groups is almost identical to the number of black babies who’ve been killed in utero.
+James Studnicki, in a 2020 article published in the National Library of Medicine, calls abortion’s “racially skewed distribution” a subject of “overwhelming demographic importance” that our thought leaders are unwilling to engage with.26

 Recognizing that abortion disproportionately impacts minorities is one thing.
 Understanding why is quite another.
 According to a 2017 Pew Research survey, there is not much of an ideological divide between blacks and whites when it comes to abortion.
-Though a black woman is up to five times more likely to have an abortion than a white woman, she is only .002 times more likely to support abortion as a matter of public policy.22 And though black women are more than twice as likely to live in poverty than white women, their poverty levels are relatively comparable to Hispanic women.23 In both cases, the disparity in income doesn’t match the disparity in abortions—which tells us that something beyond ideology and economics is at work here.
+Though a black woman is five times more likely to have an abortion than a white woman, black adults are only four percentage points more likely than whites to support abortion as a matter of public policy.27 And though black women are more than twice as likely to live in poverty than white women, their poverty levels are relatively comparable to Hispanic women.28 In both cases, the disparity in income doesn’t match the disparity in abortions—which tells us that something beyond ideology and economics is at work here.

 Some suggest that the reason black women have a much higher rate of abortion is because the abortion industry has strategically targeted them.
-Life Issues Institute reports that a majority of Planned Parenthood’s abortion clinics are within walking distance of minority communities.24 The Guttmacher Institute insists that most of Planned Parenthood’s abortion clinics are in neighborhoods with a white majority.25 Since each is saying a slightly different thing, it’s fair to say that the data is inconclusive.
+Life Issues Institute has reported that a majority of Planned Parenthood’s abortion clinics are within walking distance of minority communities.31 The Guttmacher Institute countered that most of Planned Parenthood’s abortion clinics are in neighborhoods with a white majority.32 Since each is saying a slightly different thing, it’s fair to say that the data is inconclusive.
 That being said, successful businesses place their products within easy reach of their primary customers, and Planned Parenthood runs the most successful abortion business in the country.
 We can argue as to whether their geographic placement creates the demand for abortion, or whether the demand for abortion determines their geographic placement, but it’s almost certainly a little of both.
 That’s how businesses operate in the real world.
-John Piper, a white pastor with a heart for racial justice, recognizes that the rationale for placement is less important than the result:
+John Piper, a white pastor who speaks often of threats to the black community, has called the rationale for abortion clinic placement less important than the result:

 The question of abortion confronts me in several different ways.
 First, although I do not profess to be a biologist, I have studied biology and know something about life from the point of view of the natural sciences.
 Second, I am a minister of the Gospel and, therefore, feel that abortion has a religious and moral dimension that I must consider.
 Third, I was born out of wedlock (and against the advice that my mother received from her doctor) and therefore abortion is a personal issue for me...